 5 things we do to improve mental well-being at Language Insight

-It’s Mental Health Awareness Week 2019, and we recognise the responsibility that businesses have in making sure their employees have a healthy work-life balance.
+At Language Insight, we recognise the responsibility that businesses have in making sure their employees have a healthy work-life balance.
 According to the mental health charity MIND, at least one in six workers are experiencing common mental health problems, including anxiety and depression, and a third don’t feel comfortable speaking to managers about mental health problems.

 Many business owners feel like they don’t want to talk about mental health in the workplace because it is still a taboo subject and don’t want to make any of their staff feel uncomfortable.
 However, at Language Insight we have an open and honest culture, and always want staff to know they can talk to anyone, either management or a co-worker, about any issues that may be work-related or personal.